itec78/printer_bot/README.md

-# Telegram Printer Bot
+# Telegram Sticker Printer Bot

 This Python script implements a Telegram bot that can print images and stickers sent by users.
 The bot supports resizing images, converting them to grayscale, and applying gamma correction before printing to ensure maximum quality.

-Currently, you can set a command to print your sticker (by default we used brother_ql to print to a Brother printer).
+Currently, you can set any command to print your sticker (by default brother_ql is used to print).
 You can use any external program you want to print to other brands and models of printers.

 ## As seen on
 * Furizon Riots & Beyond (2022~2023) https://furizon.net